kirandash/react/react-ecosystem/readme.md

 ### 7.3 Converting CSS modules to Styled components
 1. Move code from .css modules to .js files and delete the css files.
 2. Ex: copy styles of list-wrapper from TodoList.css file to TodoList.js file with styled.div and replace `<div className="list-wrapper">` with `<ListWrapper>`

+### 7.4 Passing props to Styled Components
+1. The main benefit of styled components is we can pass props to them and thus can dynamically change styles.
+Thus condition for styling is moved to styled tagged fns and JSX is much more cleaner.
+2. Ex: `border-top: ${props => props.completed === true ? 'none' : '2px solid red'};`